Until just recently, due to Hurricane Helene, numerous National and State Parks have been closed in W North Carolina and parts of southern Virginia.

 Check your route before you go, and plan for longer driving times.

-Travel between western North Carolina and Tennessee is extremely limited, especially for trucks greater than 30 feet long.
-I-40 and I-26 are closed at the TN/NC line.
+Travel between western North Carolina and Tennessee is much improved, but still inaccessible and slower in spots.
 The estimated repair time for I-40 is currently unknown.

 – – Training Week 7 began on Monday with a quick kickboxing and upper body weights session before loading the car and heading for the beach!